prithivrajmu/extract-data-from-pdf/DEVELOPMENT.md

 The CI pipeline (`.github/workflows/ci.yml`) automatically:

 1. Checks code formatting with Black
-2. Runs linting with flake8 and ruff
+2. Runs linting with flake8
-3. Performs type checking with mypy
-4. Runs all unit tests
+3. Runs all unit tests
-5. Generates coverage reports
+4. Generates coverage reports
-6. Uploads coverage to Codecov (if configured)
+5. Uploads coverage to Codecov (if configured)

 All checks must pass for pull requests to be merged.